GreatTaiwo/DSA-Case-Study-1/README.md

 This is a project from Digital Skillup Africa (DSA) Data Analysis Class with the Incubator Hub.
 The training focused on Microsoft Excel, SQL and Power BI.
 This particular repository is for the Capstone Project titled Case study 1, an Excel project.

-##Project Topic: Case Study 1: Amazon Product Review Analysis
+## Project Topic: Case Study 1: Amazon Product Review Analysis

-###Project Overview
+### Project Overview

 This project aims to generate insights that can guide product improvement, marketing strategies, and customer engagement.
-The following are the analysis task:
+The following are the analysis tasks:
 Use pivot tables and calculated columns where necessary to answer the following:
 1. What is the average discount percentage by product category?
 2. How many products are listed under each category?